SpoonX/aurelia-orm/doc/api_entitymanager.md

 @inject(EntityManager)
 export class SomeUpdateViewModel {
   constructor (entityManager) {
-    // Return the repository configured for user entityManager.getRepository('user');
+    // Return the repository configured for user, otherwise it returns the DefaultRepository entityManager.getRepository('user');

-    // Return the repository by Entity class
+    // Return the repository by Entity class entityManager.getRepository(UserEntity);
-    // That only works for Entities, that have the @repository() decorator entityManager.getRepository(UserEntity);
   }
 }